andii-online/me/README.md

 - i am also using this project to learn html, css, and website structure.

 # planned features
+- flesh out projects to have separate pages for each project
+- blog
 - recognize browser dark-mode and change style accordingly
 - fun web toys